11 Best Wireless Hacking Hardware Tools

 During re-authentication, an attacker can steal the WPA handshake and use it to brute-force the password for the network.

-DSTIKE WiFi Deauther Board is a small and cheap de-authentication tool that is bundled with an ESP8266 Deauther software.
+DSTIKE WiFi Deauther Board is a small and cheap de-authentication tool that is bundled with ESP8266 Deauther software.
 With this tiny development board, you can perform different attacks to test WiFi networks.

 Note: The ESP8266 only supports 2.4GHz frequency.